eubr-bigsea/comps-hdfs/README.md

 }
 ```

-After compile it, use the command:
+After compile it (There is already a jar in the folder WordCount/target), use the command:

 	runcompss --classpath=$PWD/target/wordcount-hdfs.jar hdfs_1way.WordCount -i <file path in the HDFS>